-There are currently 26 ‘official’ long distance routes in Scotland, with many others promoted as local initiatives or currently in development.
-We are passionate about the potential for such trails to boost health, tourism and local economies, and are calling on the Scottish Government to invest in expanding and promoting our long distance networks.
+Walking a long distance route is a great way to explore Scotland in a sustainable way, the epitome of slow tourism!
+There are currently 29 ‘official’ long distance routes in Scotland, promoted as Scotland’s Great Trails, with many others developed as local initiatives which don’t yet fit the criteria for inclusion in the national programme.
+We are passionate about the potential for such trails to boost health, tourism and local economies.
+We continue to work to ensure that the Scottish Government invests in expanding and promoting our long distance path networks.

 Ramblers Scotland’s position

 Long distance paths contribute to national and local economies by attracting people to these areas.
 The facilities available in communities - places to eat, drink and sleep as well as places of cultural interest to visit - make routes attractive to visitors.
-Many long distance paths are used for day walks, or by local residents on regular walks, so local link paths to settlements are important.
+Many long distance paths are used for day walks, or by local residents on regular walks, so it’s important that there are also local link paths to nearby settlements.
 We will continue to work with local and national government and partners to promote long distance routes and to ensure there is sufficient investment to maintain, restore and develop these routes and associated link paths.

-The Scottish Government’s National Planning Framework 3, published in 2014, lists a national long distance walking and cycling network as one of its developments.
+The Scottish Government’s National Planning Framework 3, published in 2014, lists a national long distance walking and cycling network as one of its national developments.
 The National Walking and Cycling Network is made up of the National Cycle Network, Scotland’s Great Trails and canal towpaths.
-Work is ongoing to build on the existing networks by closing key gaps, upgrading connecting routes, encouraging shared use and linking with public transport.
-Yet no additional funding has been made available to create or promote the network; the initiative mainly involves pulling together existing strands of work, using existing staffing and funding streams.
-So we are calling on the Scottish Government to make the necessary resources available to deliver long distance routes, and other paths, as a way of encouraging more physical activity, and in particular walking.
+Since 2014, work has been underway with significant government investment to build on the existing networks by closing key gaps, upgrading connecting routes, encouraging shared use and linking with public transport.

 Paths are important ways for people to get outdoors and enjoy their access rights, and long distance routes are particularly vital for tourism, but we lag behind other countries in the provision of a coherent, well-signed, national network of walking routes.